Aliivibrio fischeri

-Aliivibrio fischeri (also called Vibrio fischeri) is a Gram-negative, rod-shaped bacterium found globally in marine environments.
-This species has bioluminescent properties, and is found predominantly in symbiosis with various marine animals, such as the Hawaiian bobtail squid.
-It is heterotrophic, oxidase-positive, and motile by means of a single polar flagella.
-Free-living A. fischeri cells survive on decaying organic matter.
-The bacterium is a key research organism for examination of microbial bioluminescence, quorum sensing, and bacterial-animal symbiosis.
+Aliivibrio fischeri (formerly Vibrio fischeri) is a non-pathogenic, Gram-negative, rod-shaped bacterium found globally in marine environments.
+This bacterium grows most effectively in water with a salt concentration at around 20g/L, and at temperatures between 24 and 28°C. Free-living A. fischeri cells survive on decaying organic matter.
+It is heterotrophic, oxidase-positive, and motile by means of a tuft of polar flagella.
+A. fischeri is found predominantly in symbiosis with various marine animals, such as the Hawaiian bobtail squid.
+A. fischeri also has bioluminescent properties controlled by the lux operon.
+The bacterium is a key research organism for examination of bacterial-animal symbiosis, microbial bioluminescence, and quorum sensing.
 It is named after Bernhard Fischer, a German microbiologist.

+Aliivibrio fischeri is in the family Vibrionaceae.
+This family of bacteria tend to have adaptable metabolisms that can adjust to diverse circumstances.
+This flexibility may contribute to A. fischeri's ability to survive both alone and in symbiotic relationships.

-Ribosomal RNA comparison led to the reclassification of this species from genus Vibrio to the newly created Aliivibrio in 2007.
-However, the name change is not generally accepted by most researchers, who still publish Vibrio fischeri (see Google Scholar for 2018-2019).
+Ribosomal RNA comparison led to the reclassification of this species from the genus Vibrio to the newly created Aliivibrio in 2007.
+The change is recognized as a valid publication, and according to the List of Prokaryotic names with Standing in Nomenclature (LPSN), the correct name.
+However, the name change has not been universally adopted by most researchers, who still publish using the name Vibrio fischeri.